MicrosoftDocs/cpp-docs/docs/c-runtime-library/environ-wenviron.md

 Polling `_environ` in a Unicode context is meaningless when [/MD](../build/reference/md-mt-ld-use-run-time-library.md) or `/MDd` linkage is used.
 For the CRT DLL, the type (wide or multibyte) of the program is unknown.
 Only the multibyte type is created because that is the most likely scenario.

-The following pseudo-code illustrates how this can happen.
+The following pseudo-code illustrates how this creation can happen.

 ```
 int i, j;